Travlars/120-hour-epic-sax-marathon/structured-data.markdown

 % Structured data

 <info>
-The following web pages are good references to Clojure builtins and data
+The following web pages are good references to Clojure built-ins and data
 structures:

 - [ClojureDocs]